 Best time of the year for Scotland elopement

 First of all, if you want sunny and warm elopement, cross Scotland out of your list.
 As you already might know, Scotland is famous for its rain and cloudy weather.
 All year round.
 Almost all the time.
 This might sound terrible, but it isn’t.
-Cloudy weather is actually great for photography, especially if you want more moody results.
+Cloudy weather is great for photography, especially if you want more moody results.

 One great thing about the elopements is that they are adaptable.
-If you see that tomorrow is not going to be a particularly good time, but the next day will, you can just move your Scotland elopement to that next day.
+If you see that tomorrow is not going to be a particularly good time, but the next day will be, you can just move your Scotland elopement to that next day.
 Of course, you need to communicate that with all the potential vendors that are part of your elopement in Scotland.

 To make things shorter, summers are somewhat warmer in Scotland so these months are great if you are looking for warmer weather to some extent.
 Spring and Autumn are also nice, although a bit colder.
-Summer is also a season when Scotland is visited by many other tourists and personally, we would not visit it during that period, simply because of the number of people present at some great locations.
+Summer is also a season when Scotland is visited by many other tourists and we would not visit it during that period, simply because of the number of people present at some great locations.
 Like in any other country, preseason and postseason months (April, May, June, September, October) are best for having the best of both worlds – fewer people and warm weather.